Cognigy/Documentation/docs/en/docs/live-agent/inboxes.md

 In this section, you can see the agents assigned to the Inbox as collaborators.

+>Additional settings such as updating conversation assignment are also available.
+Be sure to explore and adjust settings to best suit your needs.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-Inbox-list-agents.png" width="100%"  alt="Live Agent Inbox Settings" />
   <figcaption>Inbox Collaborators</figcaption>